 |Professional negotiators on your side||Results vary|

 Credit card relief programs could save you money on your debt and help you become debt-free faster than making minimum payments.
-Plus, when you choose a professional credit card relief company, you have expert negotiators on your side working to get you a great deal.
+Plus, when you choose a professional credit card relief company, you have expert negotiators on your side working to get you the best settlement they can.

-Yes—credit card relief programs are a legal way to settle your debt for less.
-In fact, many (if not most) creditors work with credit card relief companies on a regular basis to recoup some of the money they’re owed from people who can’t pay back what they owe in full.
+Yes—credit card debt relief programs are a legal way to settle your debt.
+In fact, many creditors work with credit card relief companies on a regular basis to recoup some of the money they’re owed from people who due to a financial hardship can’t pay back what they owe in full.

 But you should know that if you sign up for a credit card relief program, your creditors have the right to call you or take legal action in an attempt to collect the total amount you owe them.
-That’s why it’s important to work with a reputable credit card relief company like Freedom Debt Relief.
-We help our clients deal with creditor calls and even offer a legal subscription service that could help you defend yourself against legal actions.
+That’s why it’s important to work with a reputable credit card relief company that may help with creditor calls or who may offer a legal service that could help if you find yourself facing legal action.